kamilczerw/revolut-devops-test/README.md

 relative to the application working directory.
 To change the storage directory, use the `--data-dir` cli option or the `REVOLUT_DATA_DIR` environment variable.

+> [!IMPORTANT]
+> For the sake of the demonstration, I have ingored the fact that the storage backend
+> doesn't support running multiple instances of the application at the same time.
+> I have created the helm chart to deploy the application as if it was supported.
+> We can assume that the application synchronizes the data between the instances
+> internally.

 ## Observability

 The application provides the following observability features: